Whole cane and nothing but the cane.Without compromise, apology or regret.

 On to the usual type of review and breakdown on what we thought….

 Notes: This is part of a portfolio by Renegade Rum.
 We hope to be writing up some of their other offerings soon.

 Appearance: Clear as liquid glass with no impurities whatsoever or separation of any components.
 Nicely oily and full-bodied when pouring.
-On swirling it leaves a medium to heavy coating on the glass forming a persistent edgeline which slowly recesses with a few legs and a few droplets.
+On swirling, it leaves a medium to heavy coating on the glass, forming a persistent edgeline that slowly recesses with a few legs and a few droplets.
 Very cohesive stuff.

-A whisper of sweetness and some base alkali notes and heavy minerality in the nose lets you know this is not some tailored for fear of flavor rum.
+A whisper of sweetness, some base alkali notes, and heavy minerality in the nose let you know this is not something tailored for fear of flavor rum.

 Drinks: Appreciate this rum in a good-tasting glass first to appreciate it as an examplar of a white rum, particularly from Grenada and the cane ( and still among many other things) it came from.

 After that, it shines nicely in any rum cocktail that calls for a white rum, especially the simpler ones – don’t drown it in some sticky mess or use cheap ingredients or mixers.
 Respect the rum.